Becoming agile and innovative in an evolving nuclear landscape: Changing the industry narrative for a strong future

 A 2014 University of Washington study showed that air pollution from fossil fuel energy generation kills at least 16,000 people in the continental U.S. per year.
 That’s a very conservative, lower bound estimate.
 It also doesn’t consider the full fossil electricity generation life cycle, only the direct impact of emissions.

 However, a 2013 NASA study considered the full life cycle of electricity.
 It found that nuclear energy prevented over 20,000 deaths per year from 2000 to 2009 in the United States.
 These deaths would have occurred if fossil fuels were used to generate electricity.
 That means that over the whole lifecycle, fossil fuels killed over 60,000 people per year in that period, since nuclear supplies about 20 percent of all electricity, and fossil fuels supply over 60 percent.
+(Here is another study on the same topic.)

 A 2007 article in The Lancet, one of the highest-profile medical journals, compared the deaths from nuclear, gas, and coal electricity generation.
 It accounted for the full life cycle of each, including accidents, and made very hostile assumptions toward nuclear.
 For example, it attributed all 534 who died in the Fukushima accident evacuation to nuclear rather than to panicked and irrational fear response.
 In fact, a 2021 U.N. scientific panel found that the Fukushima accident was unlikely to have any detectable impact on cancer rates.